mtiller/ModelicaBook/text/source/behavior/equations.rst

 As we saw in the previous section, a model definition typically contains variable declarations.
-The basic syntax for a variable declaration is simply the "type" of the variable (which will be discussed shortly in the section on :ref:`built-in-types`) followed by the name of the variable, *e.g.*, ``Real x;``.
+The basic syntax for a variable declaration is simply the "type" of the variable (which will be discussed shortly in the section on :ref:`builtin-types`) followed by the name of the variable, *e.g.*, ``Real x;``.
 Variables sharing the same type can be grouped together using the following syntax: ``Real x, y;``